-You may put off quitting if you are worried about adding extra pounds.
+You may put off quitting if you are worried about adding extra weight.
 But NOT smoking is one of the best things you can do for your health.
 Fortunately, there are things you can do to keep your weight under control when you quit.

 Why People Who Quit Smoking Gain Weight